Last Updated on February 4, 2026 by Serena Zehlius, Editor

 Impact on Ecosystems and Biodiversity

-Climate change poses significant threats to biodiversity, disrupting ecosystems and jeopardizing the survival of many plant and animal species.
-Shifts in temperature and precipitation patterns can affect migration patterns, reproduction, and the availability of food and habitats.
+Climate change poses significant threats to biodiversity, disrupting ecosystems and jeopardizing the survival of plant and animal species.
+Shifts in temperature and precipitation patterns can affect migration, reproduction, and the availability of food and habitats.

 Mitigation and Adaptation